top of page

 Have you noticed recurring relationship patterns in yourself or those around you?
 It’s almost like a script or playbook that repeats in relational encounters.
 The characters may change, but the relational process remains the same.
 Let’s be real for a second—think of your romantic relationships.
 Is there a similar pattern or theme that emerges?
 How about your friendships?
 We all do it; whether positive or negative, we repeat patterns in our relationships.

 As humans, we naturally gravitate towards what feels familiar.
 The pathways we create in our brains around relationships begin to play out, even when these patterns are not positive.
-To change our relationship dynamics, we must first experience a safe, connected relationship that allows us to identify and alter those relational patterns.
+Early experiences — especially painful or unpredictable ones — get encoded in the lower, more primitive parts of the brain long before we have the words to describe them.
+This is why we can't simply think our way out of old patterns.
+To change our relationship dynamics, we must first experience a safe, connected relationship that allows us to identify and alter those relational patterns — and that experience has to happen at the level of the body and the nervous system, not just the mind.

 Let me share the story of Kylan, a timid boy who arrived for his first session at the ranch.
-His slumped posture and poor eye contact demonstrated his hesitance around the therapy team.
+At Gateway, we use Trauma-Focused Equine Assisted Psychotherapy — TF-EAP — a structured clinical approach that uses horses as partners in supporting the healing of relational wounds.
+Kylan was about to get his first taste of it.
+His slumped posture and poor eye contact told us everything before a word was spoken.
 During the intake, a heartbreaking history of abuse and multiple out-of-home placements emerged.

 After a few weeks, Kylan was ready to select his relationship horse.
 He quickly picked the smallest horse—Winnie.
 As we discussed what a friendship with Winnie might look like, Kylan gave awkward glances between the therapist and the ground, eventually stating he wanted to "just try the friendship out."